nashatfr/Buhoor/README.md

 ---

 ## 🧠 How it works
 The system reads the input verse as a sequence of characters and learns hidden patterns in Arabic poetic structure using a deep neural network.
-It then predicts the most likely meter from the classical Arabic **بحور الشعر**.
+It then predicts the most likely meter from the classical Arabic meters **بحور الشعر**.

 ---

 ## 🎥 Demo